Braj Bhoomi Yatra is also known as 84 Kos Yatra (Chaurasi Kos Yatra). The Yatra encompasses roughly 300 km of area. That

 There are small temples dotted along the path.
 Most of which seem to have been set up at different points in time.
 I stopped at a temple that is dedicated to Radha Rani’s grandparents.
 Here again, I saw the same style of brass idols.
 And how I wish I could take one picture of them.
 This temple is their actual house converted into a temple.
 Then there are temples dedicated to her eight friends commonly known as Ashta-Sakhi.

 On top of the hill, the temple is simply beautiful with a devotional air all around.
 We reached here around evening.
 The time that would be called ‘Go-Dhooli’ time in Braj.
 There was kirtan going on in front of a relatively small but extremely beautiful idol of Radha Rani.
 People were singing and dancing, lost in their love for Radha Rani, ecstatic in her blessings.
-The hilltop provided the perfect ambiance for you to feel the devotion within you.
+The hilltop provided the perfect ambiance for you to feel the devotion within oneself.
 Kind of cutting you off from the world below and taking you above the usual worldly things.

 From here we could see an old palace at some distance.
 We were told that it is the palace of a king which is now more or less abandoned.
 I could not gather who the king was and when did he rule.